SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 <hr/>

 ### CREATE3 factory choices
-This tool offers signed raw deployment transactions of unmodified CREATE3 factories from:
+This repository offers signed raw deployment transactions of unmodified CREATE3 factories from:
 - Axelar
-- ZeframLou
+- ZeframLou & transmissions11/solmate

 More choices may be offered in future.